prebid/Prebid.js/README.md

 ## Contribute

 Many SSPs, bidders, and publishers have contributed to this project.
-[20+ Bidders](https://github.com/prebid/Prebid.js/tree/master/src/adapters) are supported by Prebid.js.
+[60+ Bidders](https://github.com/prebid/Prebid.js/tree/master/src/adapters) are supported by Prebid.js.

+Our PR review process can be found [here](https://github.com/prebid/Prebid.js/tree/master/pr_review.md).

 ### Add a Bidder Adapter

 To add a bidder adapter, see the instructions in [How to add a bidder adaptor](http://prebid.org/dev-docs/bidder-adaptor.html).

 Please **do NOT load Prebid.js inside your adapter**.
 If you do this, we will reject or remove your adapter as appropriate.

 ### Code Quality